 If you have been actively treating the same condition for a long time without success, it may very well be time for a second opinion from another doctor.
 There is certainly no harm in this and you might be surprised how a different care provider can shed new light on your hope for recovery.
 This way all your bases are covered.

-If your pain is indeed from a physical cause, the other doctor might find something your present physician has missed.
+If your treatment resistant back pain is indeed from a physical cause, the other doctor might find something your present physician has missed.
 If the new doctor is a mindbody practitioner, then they might be able to recognize the possible emotional causes and contributors which are barring you from getting truly better.

 I completely understand your frustration from dealing with therapy-resistant symptoms.
 Is this suffering all that life holds?
 I hope not.
 Not for you and not for me.
 However, we must make the best of our journeys, treatment-resistant pain notwithstanding.
 After all, we only have this one life to live.